-Completion of Professional Phase of the Nursing Program Time Limit
+Time Limit to Complete the Professional Phase of the Nursing Program

 Students are accepted into nursing courses in both the spring and fall semesters.
 The professional phase of the nursing program consists of four consecutive semesters.
 Students must complete the nursing curriculum within 2.5 years.
 If a student needs to take a leave of absence from the program, extenuating circumstances will be considered by the department.
-If approved, a student who is deemed eligible to return must take and pass competency exams for all prior completed coursework.
+If approved, a student who is deemed eligible to return must take and pass lab competency exams for all prior completed coursework.
 If these are passed successfully, the student may progress in the curriculum.
 If unsuccessful in meeting course competencies, the student must repeat coursework.